tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

   single Slice-Flow Aggregate.
 However, it is possible for an Slice-Flow Aggregate to contain just a single IETF Network Slice.

-o The physical network may be filtered to multiple Policy Filter Topologies.
-Each such Policy Filter Topology facilitates planning the placement of paths for the Slice-Flow Aggregate by presenting only the subset of links and nodes that meet specific criteria.
-Note, however, in absence of any Policy Filter Topology, Slice-Flow Aggregate are free to operate over the full physical network.
+o The physical network may be filtered to multiple Filter Topologies.
+Each such Filter Topology facilitates planning the placement of paths for the Slice-Flow Aggregate by presenting only the subset of links and nodes that meet specific criteria.
+Note, however, in absence of any Filter Topology, Slice-Flow Aggregate are free to operate over the full physical network.

 o It is anticipated that there may be very many IETF Network Slices supported